Bryant Elementary Parent Teacher Student Association Standing Rules

 - The Board of Directors shall appoint up to two Board Members at Large with an outgoing President, Executive Officer or PTSA member who has substantial working knowledge of the Bryant PTSA and Elementary School, which knowledge would be valuable and add to the collective wisdom of the current Board of Directors of this PTSA.
 No specific duties will be assigned to this position

-- The Board of Directors of this PTSA shall consist of the elected Executive Officers, the Co-Chairs of the Fundraising Committee, the Volunteer Co-Chairs, the Co- Legislative Chairs, the Co-Membership Chairs, the two Board Members at Large, and a Faculty/Staff representative.
+- The Board of Directors of this PTSA shall consist of the elected Executive Officers, the Co-Chairs of the Fundraising Committee, the Volunteer Co-Chairs, the Co-Advocacy Chairs, the Co-Membership Chairs, the Family Engagement Chair, the two Board Members at Large, the Communications Chair and up to two Faculty/Staff representative.

 - This PTSA’s Board of Directors will meet monthly on a weekday from September to June, the date and time to be determined by the Board.
 Additional meetings throughout the year may be scheduled at the call of the President or a majority of the Board.
-A majority of those on the Board of Directors shall constitute a quorum.
+A majority of those 12 Executive Board and Committee positions on the Board of Directors shall constitute a quorum.

-- An Office Chair shall be declared vacant if the person filling the position misses 3 consecutive meetings unless excused by the President.
+- An Office Chair shall be declared vacant if the person or persons co-chairing the position miss 3 consecutive meetings unless excused by the President.
+Only 1 Co-executive officer or Co-chair need attend board meetings.

 - A special meeting shall be called for time sensitive issues.